What is the Best Cookware for High Heat?

 You may be thinking, “Why do I need specific cookware when cooking at high heat?”

-Cooking at high temperatures requires specific cookware to ensure food is prepared properly and minimize exposure to chemicals.
+Cooking at high temperatures requires specific cookware to ensure food is prepared properly and minimizes exposure to chemicals.

-In this post, we will not only explain the best cookware for high-heat cooking, but also explain if you can use stainless steel on high heat, the crucial facts you need to know about using non-stick cookware with high heat, and the kinds of pans professional chefs use that you can purchase for use at home.
+In this post, we will not only explain the best cookware for high-heat cooking but also explain if you can use stainless steel on high heat, the crucial facts you need to know about using non-stick cookware with high heat, and the kinds of pans professional chefs use that you can purchase for use in your home.